The health monitoring system can be used to screen for symptoms without physical interaction

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Elly Yates-Roberts/Thursday, December 20, 2018/Categories: News, Cruise news, Ports and destinations
+Author: Elly Yates-Roberts/20 December 2018/Categories: News, Cruise news, Ports and destinations

 The Cruise Association of Newfoundland and Labrador (Cruise NL) expects to host a record-breaking number of cruise passengers and ship calls in 2019, following a solid cruise season in 2018.